 Figure 6.5 2-D decomposition of the WAM model 0.5×0.5 irregular lat-long grid for 32 processors.
 The different colour lines indicate grid points sharing information with neighbouring PEs.
+This completes our discussion regarding the design of the WAM model.
+The remainder of this chapter is devoted to the model system.
+A more detailed description of this may be found in the manual Wamodel cycle 4 by Günther et al. (1991).
 The model system consists of three parts.